-To be eligible for the 2013 Awards titles must have been first published in the UK between 1 September 2011 and 31 August 2012.
+To be eligible for the 2014 Awards titles must have been first published in the UK between 1 September 2012 and 31 August 2013.
 Books first published in another country must have been co-published in the UK within three months of the original publication date.

-The judges read and assess each title, and a shortlist for each Medal will be announced in late March 2013 The winning titles will be announced at an awards ceremony in June 2013.
+The selection process is organised by the Youth Libraries Group (YLG), one of CILIP's Special Interest Groups, which itself has over 3000 members.
+12 children's librarians - members of the YLG - form the panel of judges.
+The judges read and assess each title, and a shortlist for each Medal will be announced on Tuesday 18 March 2014.
+The winning titles will be announced at an awards ceremony on Monday 23 June 2014.

 Who can nominate and how to do it

 Members of CILIP: the Chartered Institute of Library and Information Professionals, either personally, through their local authority or through their regional Branch or Special Interest Group.

 The full list of 2014 nominations are on the press desk

 The book must be written in the English language by a single author.

 The book must be published originally for children and young people .

 The book must have received its first publication in the United Kingdom or have had co-publication elsewhere within a three month time lapse.
 In the case of e-books and short stories or poetry previously published in a magazine or elsewhere, the point of publication should be considered as the date when the work is published as a whole.
 At least 75% of the complete work must be original material published for the first time within the specified time frame.

 All categories of books for children and young people are eligible.